 Study the company’s website and social media posts to understand the kind of language it uses and the image it projects.
 Then address the company in the language and style that it commonly uses.

-Graphic designer cover letter if you lack experience
+Graphic design cover letter with no experience

 Never fear if you have no experience: Your graphic design portfolio will speak to your talent.
 Use your cover letter to promote the caliber of your work, and then include a resume link to your portfolio.